StergiousAji/Automatic-Illustration-of-Text/timelog.md

 * 2 hrs - Downloading tiny-imagenet-200 dataset to experiment with

 ## 30/10/22
-* 2 hrs - Creating a small jupyter notebook script to query tiny-imagenet-200 dataset from keywords.
+* 2 hrs - Creating a small jupyter notebook script to query tiny-imagenet-200 dataset with keywords.

 ## 02/11/22
 * 1 hr - Repreparing the small presentation as meeting missed last week